ADAPT-uiuc/dias/README.md

 ### Usage

-For the following instructions, be sure that you are in an IPython/Jupyter notebook environment.
+Make sure that you are using a Jupyter/IPython notebook.

-First import the package.
+First import the package...
+That's it!
 ```python
 import dias.rewriter
 ```

-Then, add `%%rewrite` at the beginning of every cell (see the example above).

 ### Examples